-^{51130),} if the parcel fails in meet the timber stocking standards, the board or council shall immediately rezone the parcel and specify a new zone for the parcel, which is in conformance with the county general plan and whose primary use is other than timber land.
+51130), if the parcel fails to meet the timber stocking standards, the board or council shall immediately rezone the parcel and specify a new zone for the parcel, which is in conformance with the county general plan and whose primary use is other than timberland.

-(4) The parcel shall be timberland, as defined in subdivision (f) of Section 51 104.
+(4) The parcel shall be timberland, as defined in subdivision(f) of Section 51104.

-(5) The parcel shall be in compliance with the compatible use ordinance adopted by the board or council pursuant to Section 51 111.
+(5) The parcel shall be in compliance with the compatible use ordinance adopted by the board or council pursuant to Section 51111

-(d) The criteria required by subdivision (c) may also include any or all of the following:
+(d) The criteria required by subdivision (c) may also include my or all of the following:

-(1) The land area concerned shall be in the ownership of one person, as defined in Section 38106 of the Revenue and Taxation Code, and shall be comprised of single or contiguous parcels of a certain number of acres, not to exceed 80 acres.
+(1) The land area concerned shall be in the ownership of one person, as defined in Section 36106 of the Revenue and Taxation Code. and shall be comprised of single or contiguous parcels of a certain number of acres, not to exceed 80 acres.

-(2) The land shall he a certain Site quality class or higher under
+(2) The land shall be a certain site quality class or higher under